adamsilver/fdpb/03-book-a-flight.md

 The three fields are wrapped in a `fieldset`.
 The `legend` (“Date of birth”) gives each text box context and would be read out as “Date of birth, day” (or similar) as the user steps through each field.

-*(Note: the pattern attribute is used to trigger the numeric keyboard - a little enhancement for iOS users.
+*(Note: the pattern attribute is used to trigger the numeric keyboard—a little enhancement for iOS users.
 If you're wondering why the number input isn't used here, we discussed the issues in detail in “Checkout”.)*

 #### Calendar Widgets